Hawk-Shop/Katana/README.md

 ## Components
 ### Product Detail
+>This component displays the product details to the user through visuals and text.
+It allows the user to select specific sizes, styles, and quantities, along with the ability to check out a purchase.
 <img src="./gifs/product.gif" alt="Project Detail GIF" width=80% height=auto>

 ### Related Items and Comparison
+>This section displays products that are related to the current product, along with a list of products, that can be custom curated by the user to define an "outfit".
 <img src="./gifs/related.gif" alt="Related Items GIF" width=80% height=auto>

 ### Questions and Answers
+>This is where the user is able to view questions and answers about the product and also ask or answer questions themselves.
+It includes further interaction with the site, such as a searching functionality.
 <img src="./gifs/questions.gif" alt="Questions & Answers GIF" width=80% height=auto>

 ### Ratings and Reviews
+>This section displays a summary of ratings and a list of reviews for the product left by other customers.
+It includes filtering and sorting functionality, photo thumbnails and popups, interaction with reviews, and the ability to add a new review to the database.
 <img src="./gifs/reviews.gif" alt="Ratings & Reviews GIF" width=80% height=auto>

 ---